 Our team of lawyers at Edgar Snyder & Associates in Pittsburgh, Altoona, Ebensburg, Erie, and Johnstown fight to make sure asbestos exposure cases are handled carefully, efficiently, and effectively.
 When our firm is on your side, you can feel confident that your case will be given the attention and time it deserves.

+You can contact us by phone at 412-394-1000, chat with an online agent, or the fill out a form at the top of the page.
+All consultations are free and come with no obligation to use our services.
 We are available 24/7 for free, no obligation legal consultations.
 Time matters in asbestos claims, so get in touch with us today.
 And remember, "There's never a fee unless we get money for you."